jeffknupp/blog/content/2014-03-17-learn-to-host-your-python-web-app-by-watching-a-pro.md

 Why doesn't a third option exist?
-In home repair, for example, there *is* an option between "hire someone" and "buy the materials and do it from scratch": many chains (like Home Depot) offer classes taught by professionals wherein you'll learn enough to complete your project, while still having total control over it.
+In home repair, for example, there *is* an option between "hire someone" and "buy the materials and do it from scratch": many chains (like Home Depot) offer classes taught by professionals wherein you'll learn enough to complete your project, while still maintaining total control over it.
 Why doesn't something like that exist for web hosting?

-## straphost: The Solution
+## `straphost`: The Solution

-When I was first learning to deploy web applications, I would have thrown money at someone who offered to set up my application while at the same time explaining *what* they were doing and *why*. **I think there's a real need for a service that sets up your web app according to up-to-date best practices while at the same time teaching you how to do so.**
+When I was first learning to deploy web applications, I would have **thrown money** at someone offering to set up my application while at the same time explaining *what* they were doing and *why*. **I think there's a real need for a service that sets up your web app according to up-to-date best practices while at the same time teaching you how to do so.**
-I would also have appreciated someone teaching me how to solve common maintenance issues as well.
+I would also have appreciated someone teaching me how to solve common maintenance issues, so let's include that as well.

 That's why I'm announcing the creation of [straphost](http://www.straphost.com) ("bootstrapped hosting").
 Think of it as both a VPS provider and a tutoring service.
 I'll teach you how to set up your Python web application